cesar-rgon/desktop-app-installer/README.md

 ### 3. Executing a script

 #### 3.1 Main script
 It shows a menu of applications to be installed which are ordered by categories.
-The user navigates through categories and selects the applications to be installed.
-After that, installation process begins.
+The user can navigates through categories and selects the applications to be installed.
+Furthermore user can edit one specific category to modify the selected applications to be installed.
+Finally, when all are ready, installation process will begin.
 ```bash
 $ bash installer.sh
 ```
+ACTUALIZAR CAPTURA DE PANTALLA V1.3
+![Main menu screenshot through Zenity box for desktop system][screenshot zenity] ACTUALIZAR CAPTURA DE PANTALLA V1.3
+![Main menu screenshot through Dailog box for terminal system][screenshot dialog]

 #### 3.2 Application script
-There is one separate script for each application, so it can be installed just by running the appropriate script.
+There is one separate script for each application, so it can be installed just by executing it.
 ```bash
 $ bash ./scripts/applicationName.sh
 ```